mit-orcd/orcd-docs-edit/docs/getting-started.md

 ## Linux Command Line

-Every ORCD system runs Linux, so much of what you do on the cluster involves the Linux command line.
+Engaging runs Linux, so much of what you do on the cluster involves the Linux command line.
 That doesn't mean you have to be a Linux expert to use the system!
 However the more you can get comfortable with the Linux command line and a handful of basic commands, the easier